anuket-project/anuket-specifications/doc/common/approach.md

 <a name="5.1.5.2"></a>
 #### SDN Overlay and SDN Underlay layering and relationship example

-Two use case examples with both SDNo and SDNu controllers depicting a normal virtual switch encapsulating SW Virtualisation Infrastructure instance and another high performance oriented SW Virtualisation Infrastructure instance (e.g. using SR-IOV) are described in **Figure 4**.
-The examples are showing how the encapsulation and mapping could be done in the virtual switch or in a SmartNIC on top of a statically provisioned underlay switching fabric, but another example could also have been depicted with the SDNu controlling the underlay switching fabric without usage of SmartNICs.
+Two use case examples with both SDNo and SDNu controllers depicting a normal virtual switch encapsulating SW Virtualisation Infrastructure instance and another high performance oriented SW Virtualisation Infrastructure instance (e.g. using SR-IOV) are shown in **Figure 4**.
+The examples show how the encapsulation and mapping could be done in the virtual switch or in a SmartNIC on top of a statically provisioned underlay switching fabric, but another example could also have been depicted with the SDNu controlling the underlay switching fabric without usage of SmartNICs.

 <p align="center"><img src="./figures/RM_NW_Concepts_Layering-SDNo_SDNu_Examples-PA6.jpg" alt="SDN Controller relationship examples" title="SDN Controller relationship examples" width="100%"/></p>
 <p align="center"><b>Figure 4:</b> SDN Controller relationship examples</p>